minhhoccode111/go-practice/web/auth/note.md

 - refactor
 - remove password from select user by id and email
 - check for is_active everywhere
+- move some of User model helper functions to separate function

 ```go
 import (